reeteesha-roy/reeteesha-roy/README.md

 ## 🌟 About Me

-🌱 I'm currently exploring Data Structures and Analysis of Algorithms through 50 Days of Coding under #DrGVishwanathan Challenge by VIT Bhopal University.
-Previously, I've worked on projects focused on healthcare like brain tumor detection using YOLOv11 and skin disease detection with a custom CNN.
+🌱 Previously, I've worked on projects focused on healthcare like brain tumor detection using YOLOv11 and skin disease detection with a custom CNN.

 🧠 I'm passionate about current trends in AI, Machine Learning, and how they can be applied to a wide range of fields.
 I like to learn by hands-on projects to better understand and experiment with these concepts.